rakibulhasan-swe/typescript/readme.md

 # TypeScript

-Typescript is a object oriented programming language which is built on top of JS, It is a superset of Javascript.
+Typescript is a object oriented programming language which is built on top of JS with some extra features.
+It is a superset of Javascript.
 Every valid Javascript program is a valid Typescript program.
 Eventually Typecsript code converted into Javascript.

+## Lackings in JavaScript
+- Dynamically typed Language.
+- Difficult to maintain large codebase
+- Hard to find bugs (catch errors in runtime is hard)

 ## Benefits of using Typescript
 - Type safety (analyze the code as we type. which can catch errors during development and provide better tooling support in code editors.)